Neutrino Mass Ordering and Majorana Nature

 Prediction

-The framework makes two linked predictions about the neutrino sector:
+The framework makes three linked predictions about the neutrino sector:

 1. Normal mass ordering: m1<m2<m3m_1 < m_2 < m_3.
 The inverted ordering (m3<m1m2m_3 < m_1 \approx m_2) is excluded because it would require the third-generation Dirac Yukawa coupling to be suppressed relative to the first two, contradicting the universal winding-axis hierarchy that governs all fermion masses.